argentsea/docfx/tutorials/quickstart1.md

 ```

 > [!TIP]
-> If you are using Windows authentication *exclusively*, you can store your credential information within your appsettings.json file.
+> If you are using Windows or Kerberos authentication *exclusively*, you can store your credential information within your appsettings.json file.
 There is no need to secure your credential information.
 > [!CAUTION]
 > In a production deployment, the Credential section should be hosted in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/), [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/), or some other secure resource.

-Storing passwords more securely is an incidental benefit of having a separate Credentials section.
-The principal purpose is to simplify login management when the system has many connections across multiple shard sets.

-## 4. Define Your Database Settings
+## 6. Define Your Database Settings

 The database settings tell ArgentSea how to build the (non-security) part of your connection string.
 Any attribute not specified will use a default value, so the required information is quite minimal.
+A deep-dive into configuration settings, including a complete list of configuration attributes, is available [here](/tutorials/configuration.md).

+> [!TIP]
+> The new configuration architecture in .NET core allows values to be hosted in multiple places, including environment variables — which can be very useful for managing a release pipeline.
+Again, the details are described in the [configuration](/tutorials/configuration.md) tutorial.

-In your appsettings.json file, add the following section:
+In your appsettings.json file, add the following section if you are creating a new project; otherwise, edit any values that you might need to change:

 # [SQL Server](#tab/tabid-sql)